 [TestCategory("BVT")] [TestCategory("Smoke")] [TestMethod()] public Void SomeImportantTest()

-However, for manual tests, there doesn’t seem to be a good way to categorize tests.
+However, for manual tests, there doesn’t seem to be an excellent way to categorize tests.
 For example, in the absence of automation, there may be a few test cases to designate as “smoke tests” that will be manually run over a few minutes to verify basic sanity of the product.
 We have gotten into the habit of including a “TestCategory” data field in our work item type definitions in TFS to support this.
 Something as basic as below works fine:

 <FieldDefinition reportable="dimension" refname="Crosslake.TestCategory" name="Category" type="String">